UID Laser Marking

 Managing inventory and tracking products is a problem that has sought various solutions.
 The Department of Defense (DoD) has found the solution to fix each problem and lower cost structure.
-The MIL STD 130 requires that all government deliverables must be marked with a machine readable 2D data matrix code.
+The MIL-STD 130 requires that all government deliverables must be marked with a machine-readable 2D data matrix code.
 This code is also known as the unique identification mark, or UID.
 With UID becoming more popular in the commercial industry and mandatory in the defense industry, Laser Photonics has developed the capabilities to provide the complete software and product package.

-Finding a company that meets all the MIL STD 130 requirements from the 2D software generation, to the proper verifiable mark, and finally the Wide Area Work Flow registration process, can be somewhat challenging.
+Finding a company that meets all the MIL-STD 130 requirements from the 2D software generation to the proper verifiable mark, and finally, the Wide Area Workflow registration process, can be somewhat challenging.
 Laser Photonics has sold this very solution to companies in the past and has continuously worked to improve their methods.

-Laser Photonics is capable of automating most of their systems to suit any factory and application.
+Laser Photonics is capable of automating most of its systems to suit any factory and application.
 UID marks or DPM (Direct Part Marking) can be made with our lasers on plastics, nickel, aluminum, titanium, and most steel for the automotive, defense, medical, aerospace, and electronics industries.